Introduction

 eq

-(eq x y) returns t if x is equal to y and nil otherwise.
+(eq x y) returns t if x and y, after both being reduced, are equal and nil otherwise.

 lurk-user> (eq 1 (- 2 1))